-project manager for the mid-infrared instrument (MIRI) for the webb telescope
+project manager for the mid-infrared instrument (MIRI)

 Kalyani Sukhatme was the project manager for the Mid-Infrared Instrument or MIRI, one of the four science instruments on the James Webb Space Telescope.
 She works at the NASA's Jet Propulsion Laboratory, or JPL, California Institute of Technology in Pasadena, Calif.